 To find your chart of accounts, you're going to navigate to “Transactions” on the left menu, and click “Chart of Accounts”.
 You're going to select the box to check all the Accounts listed, and under “batch actions” , click “Make inactive”.
 There are going to be a handful of accounts it won't let you delete, so they can just hang out there – it's fine.

-Now, what I want you to do is grab this free chart of accounts template I’ve created just for boutique owners like you, and you’re going to import this into your own Quickbooks account.
+Now, what I want you to do is grab this free chart of accounts template I've created just for boutique owners like you.
+You're going to customize this template to fit your exact business needs, and then you're going to import this directly into your new Quickbooks account.

 To do that, click on the green arrow next to the “New” button, and click “Import”.
 Walk through the prompts to import the CSV file template.